Obrifold del Pezzo surfaces in $\mathbb P^1 \times \mathbb P^1\times \mathbb P^1$ format: Proofs of the results

 This is an example of a model where the base locus is a finite number of points.
 We choose the input parameter \(w=(0,1: 0,q:1,r)\) for \(r=2n\).
 This leads to the embedding of weighted \(\PI\) variety We take an orbifold cone of weight \(r\) to get a Fano 4-fold The cone variable of weight \(r\) will add \(-r\) to the canonical bundle.
 Then the intersection with two forms of degrees \(u\) is a family of del Pezzo surfaces with The extra cone variable \(r\) is not involved in the original equations of \(\wP\) but it appears in homogeneous form of degree \(u\)\(:\) \(H_u\) and \(J_u\).
 The equations of \(X\) are given by the \(2\times 2 \) minors of the following cube.

 Now we check the singularities of $ X$ on the orbifold locus of \(\P^6(w_i)\).
 The weight \(z\) locus is a coordinate point \(p_z\) which lies on \(X\).
-The variables $a, c, d$ and \(e\) are tangent variables and $b,f$ as local variables near the coordinate $g\ne 0$.
+The variables $a, c, d$ and \(e\) are tangent variables, and $b,f$ as local variables near the coordinate $g\ne 0$.
 Therefore it is an orbifold point of type $\frac 1z(r,u)$.
 The weight \(u\) point does not lie on \(X\): as the weight \(u\) locus on \(\wP\) is the collection of three coordinates points \(\P^2(u^3)\) and its intersection with two forms of weight \(u\) is an empty set.
 The weight \(s\) locus is union of three coordinate points of \(\P^2(c,d,e)\).
 One can verify using the implicit function theorem that they are tree points of type \(\frac 1s(2,r)\).
 The weight \(r\) locus consists of \(\cC^4\wP\cap \P^3(r,u^3)\) as \(u=2r\) but it doesn't lie on \(X\).
-Therefore \(X\) the basket \(\cB\) of orbifold points is The linear system $|\Oh(u)|$ consists of \(\P(s^3,z)\) which intersects with \(X\) in a finite number of points given in \(\cB\) and they are already proven to be quasismooth.
+Therefore \(X\) the basket \(\cB\) of orbifold points is The base locus of the linear system $|\Oh(u)|=<2^r,r^2,u>$ consists of \(\P(s^3,z)\) which intersects with \(X\) in exactly four points that consist of the basket \(\cB\) of \(X\) and they are already proven to be quasismooth.
 Therefore \(X\) is quasismooth on the base locus as well.
-Therefore \(\M_{12} \) is a wellformed and quasismooth model of rigid orbifold del Pezzo surfaces.
+Thus \(\M_{12} \) is a wellformed and quasismooth model of rigid orbifold del Pezzo surfaces.